nmcapule/tiki/README.md

 ## How to Test

-Since the inputs and outputs are line-based only, you can test the server responses by using netcat or telnet, e.g:
+Since the inputs and outputs are line-based only, you can test the server responses by using netcat or telnet as a client, e.g:

 ```
 $ telnet localhost 1234